NH-Shohan/NH-Shohan/README.md

 ![Profile views](https://gpvc.arturio.dev/NH-Shohan)

-## I'm a Student, Web Developer, and Student!!!
+## I'm a Student, Web Developer, and Programmer!!!
 - 😇I'm currently looking forword to join a team!
 - 😍I’m currently learning new programming languages!
 - 🧐I’m looking to collaborate with a team to get more knowledge!